NickG-Math/C4-Homology/README.md

 # C4-Homology
 This project computes the  RO(C<sub>4</sub>) homology of a point as a Green Functor.

-Read the wiki for the full documentation if you wish to contribute or check the source code.
+Read the [Wiki](https://github.com/NickG-Math/C4-Homology.wiki.git) for the full documentation if you wish to contribute or read the source code.
 What follows is an FAQ that should be enough to verify the results of our paper in your preferred range.

 ## What do I need to run the code?
 All  you need is a version of MATLAB.